ervinmplayon/fyb-opps/README.md

 * And `limiter.Wait(cx)` is wrapped in `context.WithTimeout(ctx, 1*time.Second)`...
 * Then some of those requests will timeout before a token is ready and will return a 429.

+## Hard Throttle Feature
+* Requests within 5 per second succeed.
+* Subsequent requests within the same second gets a `429 Too Many Requests`
+* On the next second, the count resets.

 ## Future Feature Implementations
-* Immediately hard throttle and reject requests if they arrive too fast, instead of waiting.
+- [x] Immediately hard throttle and reject requests if they arrive too fast, instead of waiting.
 This requires a change in design from a token bucket that just throttles to a leaky bucket or fixed window that enforces a limit per interval with no waiting.
+- [ ] Per-client limiting: Use a `map[string]*HardThrottleLimiter` keyed by IP or token
+- [ ] Sliding window: More precise throttling (less bursty)
+- [ ] Logging: Add logging for every rejection if needed